BradT615/MyBlocks/README.md

 ## Overview

-MyBlocks uses a Supabase PostgreSQL database with a profile-based architecture to create a clean separation between authentication and application data.
-This design provides better security, maintainability, and extensibility.
+MyBlocks uses a Supabase PostgreSQL database with a profile-based architecture and an enhanced component system to support complex UI components with proper dependency management.

 ## Schema Design